orderbird/data-working-student-challenge/README.md

 ### Task 3

 Calculate the total price of each tag and sort your result in descending order.
 (Hint: You are working with a set of tags. https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.explode.html)

-Please explain which join you will use and why.
-And also explain why the size of your dataframe has changed or not.

 You can decide if you want to solve this Task with Python, SQL or even both variants.